 The interactive calculator below lets you model the trade-off in real time.
 Set team size, expected monthly traffic, and the layers you would need to build yourself; the totals update as you change them.
 Scenario buttons give you starting points.

 The model behind it is conservative: eng-weeks come from the build-it-yourself column above, monthly maintenance is a per-layer FTE fraction, and the parallelism cap reflects that beyond ~4 engineers, coordination overhead offsets throughput.
-SchneeAI’s monthly cost is provider fees × ×1.5; the factor is what covers the bundled layers, with no separate infrastructure or on-call line.
+SchneeAI’s monthly cost during the design-partner phase equals provider fees (1× passthrough).
+Both sides pay the same provider; the difference is the build overhead — eng-weeks, maintenance, on-call, infrastructure.

 When SchneeAI is the wrong answer